danielpgomes/CheckShoes/README.md

 - run `node index.js` if everything went okay you can see this message in your termnial `App listening on port (the port you choose, normally is 9001 by default)`

 - If not, maybe there is a problem with the port number and need to change it manually in the index.js at the line 4

+##### Important notice

+The `eventfiles` are stored in a local machine, so you will need to change the directory manually at the line 16.
+You need to put the path from the local disk of the eventfiles that are stored in your machine.